Shinyinight/ts-debounce/README.md

 _Debounce_ creates a new function `g`, which when called will delay the invocation of the original function `f` until `n` milliseconds, BUT drop previous pending delayed emissions if a new invocation is made before `n` milliseconds.

-It's very useful for scenarios when it's better to limit the number of times the function is called.
-E.g. think of search input which fetches data from API.
-It's enough display search results after user has stopped entering characters for some time.

 ## Install

 You can install this package using `npm` using the command below